 Footprints Beach Resort

 This was the beach resort that we ended up visiting.
-Despite it being called a resort, we were basically the only people there which was amazing.
+We were basically the only people there which was amazing.
 Like I said earlier, a beach resort in the Philippines is not the beach resort you’ll find in Cancun.
 This was more like a restaurant with a couple of cottages nearby.

-The beach stretched on for miles with not another soul in sight.
-In the midday heat (naptime for Filipino people), we were the only ones in the ocean.
+The beach stretched on for miles with hardly another soul in sight.
+In the midday heat (aka naptime for Filipino people), we were the only ones in the ocean.
 The towering palm trees watched over us from the shoreline as the vast expanse of ocean opened up behind us.
 In the distance, the lush green hills of Tablas jutted into the ocean.

 While there are a number of beaches to choose from in Tablas, it doesn’t hurt to choose one that has mango shakes and delicious Filipino food.

 Mablaran was the first of three waterfalls we went to and was the most developed.
 On those sizzling days, we Filipinos love to park ourselves near a cold swimming hole and spend the whole day there.
 Bring the whole squad and a lot of food and it is a perfect day out.

 For the slow-paced traveler, spending a while at Mablaran can easily be one of the most relaxing ways to spend the day.
 It may not be the biggest or most beautiful waterfall on the island but as you’ll come to find, Filipinos are more about good company than good views.